 If you were injured in a car accident, it’s certain that you’re dealing with medical bills, lost time at work, and physical and emotional distress.
 As you worry about these costs, you may be left wondering how much is the average car accident settlement.
 An insurance settlement can reimburse you for all that money you’ve paid out for medical bills.
 But it can also make up for lost wages, the physical or psychological trauma you’re dealing with, and repairing or replacing your car and any other personal property damaged in the wreck.

 If you’ve filed an insurance claim and you’re dealing with the defendant’s insurance company by yourself, you’re probably beginning to feel like you are being victimized once again, this time by the driver’s insurer.
 One piece of advice: you should seriously consider finding a good car accident lawyer before you do anything further.
 Hopefully, you haven’t said or done anything to undermine your claim, because insurance companies try to trick you into doing just that, in order to avoid paying the rightful settlement money you deserve.

-Just how much constitutes a “fair settlement”?
-It’s a very good question, but all auto accident claims are different due to a variety of factors, such as …
+This is a very good question, but all auto accident claims are different due to a variety of factors, such as …

 - The seriousness of the injuries